awasira/emacs-evernote-mode/doc/readme_en.txt

   N     create a notebook list page and show it.
-If a notebook list page already exists, move the cursor to the page o     same as Enter(\C-m), but it does not move the cursor to the opened note n     move to the next line and open the note on the cursor if in the note list, n     move to the previous line and open the note on the cursor if in the note list, d     delete the current from Evernote Browser
+If a notebook list page already exists, move the cursor to the page o     same as Enter(\C-m), but it does not move the cursor to the opened note n     move to the next line and open the note on the cursor if in the note list, p     move to the previous line and open the note on the cursor if in the note list, d     delete the current from Evernote Browser

+(INVISIBLE)

 6 Install and Settings
 ~~~~~~~~~~~~~~~~~~~~~~

   1. Install ruby scripts for using Evernote service.

     cd evernote-mode/ruby
     ruby setup.rb

   2. Copy evernote-mode.el to your load path.

     cp evernote-mode.el <your load path>

   3. Get w3m for evernote-enml-formatter-command (Optional)